Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

     model.eval()
     y_hat = model(x)

-But if you don't want to use the values saved in the checkpoint, pass in your own here
+But if you don't want to use the hyperparameters saved in the checkpoint, pass in your own here:

 .. testcode::